Reyes1921/notas/Software design architecture/clean-code.md

 Passing nulls or Booleans can lead to unexpected behavior and difficult-to-debug errors in a program.
 Here are some ways to avoid passing nulls or Booleans in system architecture.

+- Use Optionals or Maybe types instead of nulls to indicate the absence of a value.
+This makes it clear when a value is missing and prevents null reference exceptions.
+- Use a default value for function arguments instead of allowing them to be null or Boolean.
+This eliminates the need to check for null or Boolean values and reduces the potential for errors.
+- Use the Null Object pattern to replace null values with a special object that has a defined behavior.
+This eliminates the need to check for null values and makes the code more readable.
+- Use the Ternary operator (?:) instead of if-else statements when working with Booleans.
+This can make the code more concise and easier to read.
+- Use the assert function to check the validity of function arguments and throw an exception if they are invalid.

 ## `Keep Framework Code Distant`

 Keeping framework code distant refers to separating the application’s code from the framework’s code.
 By doing so, it makes it easier to maintain, test, and upgrade the application’s codebase and the framework independently.

 ## `Use Correct Constructs`

-In the context of clean code principles, “using correct constructs” refers to using appropriate programming constructs, such as loops, conditionals, and functions, in a way that makes the code easy to understand, maintain, and modify.
+In the context of clean code principles, “`using correct constructs`” refers to using appropriate programming constructs, such as loops, conditionals, and functions, in a way that makes the code easy to understand, maintain, and modify.

-When using correct constructs, the code should be organized in a logical and intuitive way, making use of appropriate control flow statements and data structures to accomplish the task at hand.
+When `using correct constructs`, the code should be organized in a logical and intuitive way, making use of appropriate control flow statements and data structures to accomplish the task at hand.
 This also means that the code should avoid using unnecessary or overly complex constructs that make the code harder to understand or reason about.

 ## `Keep Tests Independent`